RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 pre-learned features to find new features.

 ## Vision techniques used for sound

+These techniques can also be used to recognize sounds by representing sounds as pictures.

 ## Using pictures to create fraud detection at Splunk
 ## Detecting viruses using CNN
 ## List of most important terms used in this course